The Tonyn Brothers – Swanbourne Links to Africa and Florida

 CLICK for an overview of the Revolutionary War by the distinguished military historian Professor Richard Holmes http://www.bbc.co.uk/history/british/empire_seapower/rebels_redcoats_01.shtml

-Sources include the Ancestry website and similar family history websites as well as Buckinghamshire Parish Records, British History Online, Florida History Online and The British Newspaper Archive.
+Sources include the Ancestry website and similar family history websites as well as Buckinghamshire Parish Records, British History Online, Florida History Online and The British Newspaper Archive and historic photographs held by the Swanbourne History Group.